MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/05-custom-vision-object-detection.md

     ```
    dotnet run
     ```

+    > **Tip**: If a compilation error occurs because .NET version 9.0 is not installed, use the `dotnet --version` command to determine the version of .NET installed in your environment and then edit the **test-detector.csproj** file in the code folder to update the **TargetFramework** setting accordingly.

 1. Review the program output, which lists each object detected in the image.
 1. Note that an image file named **output.jpg** is generated.
 Use the (Azure cloud shell-specific) **download** command to download it: